opt-nc/yamlfixer/.github/ISSUE_TEMPLATE/ask-for-command-line-script---.md

 ---
-name: 'Ask for command line/script > '
+name: '🙏 Ask for command line/script > '
 about: Ask for a one purpose command line
 title: Request for script or oneLiner
 labels: help wanted